Attention Mechanism based Cognition-level Scene Understanding: Proposed Framework

-\subsection{Commonsense Encoder}
+Finally, the~multimodal fusion layer outputs the fused visual and textual information in the form of $q_o$ and $r_o$ (Figure~\ref{fig:gr}). $q_o$ represents the fused query and object features, while $r_o$ denotes the fused response and object~features.

+\subsection{Commonsense~Encoder}

-After multimodal fusion layer, the visual and textual information has been fused and output as $q_o$ for fused query and object features, $r_o$ for fused response and object features.
-To further implement VCR task, a commonsense encoder layer is designed to capture the commonsense between sentences and use it to enhance inference.
-As in Figure~\ref{fig:ca} show, the encoder contains N co-attention blocks, each block consists of a guided-attention unit and self-attention unit.
-Its parallel structure enables the model to capture the semantic information between sentences in parallel and ease the information lost problem.
-Following the N-layer co-attention blocks is a memory cell to store extracted commonsense.
+To achieve the VCR task, we next design a commonsense encoder layer to capture commonsense between sentences and use it to enhance inference.
+The~encoder contains $N$ co-attention blocks (Figure~\ref{fig:ca}), each consisting of a cross-attention and a self-attention unit.
+Its parallel structure enables the model to capture the semantic information between sentences in parallel and ease the information loss problem.
+A~memory cell follows the $N$-layer co-attention blocks to store the extracted commonsense.
+We explore each unit in~depth.

 \textbf{Self Attention.} Self-attention is designed to capture semantic information within a sequence.
-Its structure is shown in Figure~\ref{fig:ca} as a grey block.
-The input consists of Query Q, Keys K, and Values V, which are identical, for the sake of capturing pairwise relationship in a sequence.
-In details, pairwise relationship between samples in a sequence is learned by the multi-head attention layer.
-For input sequence $\widetilde{q} = [\widetilde{q_1},\widetilde{q_2},...,\widetilde{q_m}]$, the multi-head attention learns the relationship between $<\widetilde{q_i}, \widetilde{q_j}>$ and outputs attended representations.
-Subsequently, the attended representations are transformed by a feed-forward layer which contains two fully-connected layers with ReLU activation and dropout.
-The multihead attention can be formulated as:
+Its structure is depicted in Figure~\ref{fig:ca} as a grey block.
+The~input consists of query $Q$, keys $K$, and~values $V$, which are identical, to~capture pairwise relationships in a sequence.
+In~more detail, the~multi-head attention layer learns the pairwise relationship between samples in a sequence.
+For instance, for~the input sequence $\widetilde{q} = [\widetilde{q_1},\widetilde{q_2},...,\widetilde{q_m}]$, the~multi-head attention learns the relationship between $<\widetilde{q_i}, \widetilde{q_j}>$ and outputs attended representations.
+Subsequently, the~attended representations are transformed by a feed-forward network which contains two fully-connected layers with ReLU activation and dropout.
+The~multi-head attention can be formulated as the following: